Meet Adina

 “Being seen, heard, and understood isn’t a want, it’s a fundamental need we all share as humans.
 Our deepest yearning is not just existence, but connection.
 In every corner of the globe, across cultures, languages, and backgrounds, we all share this deep-seated need for connection.
 It’s in the moments of feeling truly seen, heard, and understood that we find our sense of belonging in the world.”

-5 Random Things About Me
+3 Random Facts About Me

-I’m a fierce defender of children’s rights.
+1. I’m a fierce defender of children’s rights.
 I’ve worked with disadvantaged children for over 18 years, including organisations such as the World Health Organisation, Kids Company, and Cure2Children.
 I will always do what is morally, ethically, and professionally right for the child, even if it means losing a job over it (which happened)!

-My mother died when I was six months old.
+3. My mother died when I was six months old.
 A drunk driver killed her in a car accident.
 I was diagnosed with ‘failure to thrive’ afterwards.
 My little body didn’t want to carry on without her.
 It took a few years, but eventually I got better thanks to some family members who nurtured me back to health.
 Throughout my life, my mother has found ways to connect with me: through dreams, through other people and through signs.